refinery/refinerycms/readme.md

 ### Run the Tests

-At your application root you can run:
+At your application root run:

     rake refinery:test_all